 - Analyze use workflows, goals, tasks, and experiences to identify user needs

 - Create and execute all components of usability studies

-- Conduct user-focused risk identification and assessment activities critical to medical device development efforts (e.g. use FMEA)
+- Conduct user-focused risk identification and assessment activities (e.g. use FMEA)

-- Work with consumers and designers to evaluate concepts and existing products on the market for improvement opportunities
+- Work with consumers and designers to evaluate concepts and existing products for improvement opportunities

-- he passion, creativity, and ability necessary to solve challenging user and technical problems
+- Have passion, creativity, and ability necessary to solve challenging user and technical problems

 - Minimum BS or BSE in Human Factors, Ergonomics, Industrial Engineering, Cognitive Psychology or extensive formal education in human factors related areas*

-- Experience conducting usability studies and use-risk analysis
+- Experience conducting usability studies and hazard analysis of use-related hazards

 - Experience creating experience maps, site/app maps, wireframes, and interactive prototypes